Roberto Rexach Benítez

 Roberto Nicolás Rexach Benítez (December 18, 1929 – April 4, 2012) also known as his stage name Bobby, was a Puerto Rican politician, and former Senator and Representative.
 Rexach Benítez served as the tenth President of the Senate of Puerto Rico from 1993 to 1996.
 He also served as a member of the Puerto Rico House of Representatives from 1973 to 1976, under the Popular Democratic Party (PPD) and as a member of the Senate (1985–1998) under the pro-statehood New Progressive Party (PNP).

 Prior to his legislative career, he was the first director of the University of Puerto Rico at Arecibo (1967–1970) and University of Puerto Rico at Humacao (1961–1967).

+He served in the Puerto Rico National Guard from 1948 to 1953 with the rank of Second Lieutenant.

 Early years and studies

 Rexach Benítez was born on December 18, 1929, in New York City, to Puerto Rican parents.
 He was raised in Puerto Rico, studying elementary school in Juncos and Arecibo.
 He graduated from high school in Río Piedras.

 In 1951, Rexach Benítez received his bachelor's degree in social science from the University of Puerto Rico.
 A year later, he finished his master's degree in political science from the University of Maryland.
 He also completed two years of studies at the University of Puerto Rico School of Law.